Skip to main content

 2 mentions Positive Neutral Negative

-The game's stability has significantly improved since release, especially in platforming, resolving earlier issues.
-However, some minor glitches, mistranslations, and bugs remain and should be addressed in future updates.
-Overall, stability is much better now and no longer a major concern.
+The game's stability has significantly improved since release, particularly with platforming issues being fixed, making earlier reports of bugs largely outdated.
+However, some minor glitches, mistranslations, and bugs still persist and should be addressed in future updates.

-• “Other than this, there are a handful of mistranslations, glitches, and bugs issues that should be tackled sooner or later.”
+• “Other than this is a handful of mistranslations, glitches, and bugs issue that should be tackled sooner or later.”

 Skip Game Offers